Ihtishammehmood/Python/ML(Random Forest).md

 ``````

 This line code first create upper limit and lower limit with the name of Q1 and Q3 then then the  formula is created which is IQR = Q3-Q1
-The main purpsoe of creating this upper and lower limit is to bound the data frame within this limit abve or below the limit is considered as outlier
+The main purpose of creating this upper and lower limit is to bound the data frame within this limit above or below the limit is considered as outlier

 ``````Python
    lower_bound = Q1 - 1.5 * IQR
    upper_bound = Q3 + 1.5 * IQR